EvitaKnits/cerebral-cipher/README.md

 I believe I have specifically credited where I used specific items in the previous section but this is a general credit to the reference resources I looked through to remind me how things worked as I went along.

-Every effort has been made to credit everything used but if I find anything else specific later on that needs crediting, that I missed, I will add it.
+Every effort has been made to credit everything used but if I find anything else specific later on that needs crediting, that I missed, I will ensure to add it.